cloudevents/spec/registry/spec.md

 ```

 Note: If the `inline` query parameter is present and the presence of the
-`RESOURCES` map results in even a single Group being too large to return in
+`RESOURCEs` map results in even a single Group being too large to return in
 one response then an error MUST be generated.
 In those cases the client will
 need to query the individual Resources via the `RESOURCEsURL` so the Registry
 can leverage pagination of the response data.